zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

      ```

 ## Troubleshooting
-- Distributed OIDC provider (OKTA, Simulate bad requests and see OIDC responses - see oidc.debugger.com) is not configured properly
-  - See responses describe what to check
+- API ML is not able to validate distributed Access Tokens with the OIDC provider
+  - The connection to the OIDC provider can not be established or the provider is not running.
+  You'll find the folowing message in the log:

+    ```Failed to validate the OIDC access token.
+Can not establish connection to the OIDC provider.```

+  In this case:
+    - Make sure that the OIDC provider is up and running
+    - Verify that the OIDC provdier can be accessed from the system where AI ML GW is running

+  - Calls to OIDC provider introspection endpoint end with unexpected response code and following message can be found in the gateway log:

+    ```Failed to validate the OIDC access token.
+Unexpected response: ```

+    In this case verify your OIDC provider configuration and the API ML Gateway configuration as OIDC client - `clientId` and `client_scret`.

   - ZSS is not enabled or not running
     - Do we have an error code ?
 See code, try.

   - The configured external mapper user doesn't have required permissions to call the identity mapper.
 See [ESM configuration](#esm-configuration) for more information on required permissions depending on installed ESM.
     - Return codes from ZSS - logged to GW - find what and what level
-  -

   - The configured external mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
     - (PZA#See troubleshooting of x509)

   - User identities are not mapped properly in SAF.
     - Check the mapping definitions in SAF to containe correct values for both, distributed user ID and distributed registry.
     - In Debug - See reason codes
 --